 When it comes to processing your business’s payroll, you have several options.
 You can do it yourself or outsource the task by hiring a certified public accountant (CPA) or a payroll company to manage it for you.
 While both outsourcing options can complete your payroll accurately and on time, CPAs and payroll solutions provide different levels of service.
 Before you hire anyone to help you manage your finances, it’s important to understand how you’ll be charged, where hidden fees may lurk and what you can get out of each option.
-To ensure you understand what you may be paying for, here’s a breakdown of what the best online payroll services and CPAs do and what they cost.
+To ensure you know what you may be paying for, here’s a breakdown of what the best payroll services and CPAs do and how much they cost.

 Payroll providers often offer multiple service plans with different features and services.
 This gives you the ability to find a plan that fits your budget and needs.

 Other services provide a custom quote for your business based on the specific payroll functions and features you need.
 The number of employees you have and how often you run payroll will factor into the quote.
 How many states you operate out of and what method you use to pay employees (e.g., direct deposit) can also impact how much you pay.
 Our review of ADP found that it provides custom quotes for each business.

 In addition to paying your employees and managing payroll taxes, many of today’s payroll companies offer a host of other HR services that may be worth paying extra for.
-These include time and attendance tracking, benefits administration and retirement savings plans.
+These include time and attendance tracking, benefits administration, and retirement savings plans.

 “Check out the surface model, security and how it runs,” Venuto said.
 “Ask about your access to payroll specialists and whether they’re well versed with tax laws in your state.
 Do your research.”

 A certified public accountant is a financial advisor who helps businesses, entrepreneurs and other organizations map out their finances and reach their fiscal goals.
-Can a CPA run payroll for you too?

 “I would never say payroll replaces CPAs,” said Sara Menke, CEO of Premier Talent Partners.
 “But they can complement one another because [payroll companies] don’t offer the same work as an accountant.”